 And if ethics is subjective, or relative, what does that mean for ethics as a discipline?
 Does it mean, for example, that our ethical pronouncements can never be incorrect, never be challenged, or never disagreed with?

-This module addresses these and other questions about the foundations of ethics, and gives students the material to develop their own views of this peculiarly human phenomenon.
+This module addresses these and other questions about the foundations of ethics, and gives you the material to develop your own views of this peculiarly human phenomenon.

 Taking Utilitarianism Seriously

 This module is an extended discussion of utilitarian approaches to moral and political philosophy, including utilitarian accounts of:

 - the nature of wellbeing